katzwebservices/Constant-Contact-WordPress-Plugin/readme.txt

 * Show contact list selection on register page with ability to exclude certain lists
 * Automatically subscribe your user to one or more contact lists on the register page
 * Customize the register page signup box (and list selection) title and description
-* Add / edit users from your constant contact account
+* Add / edit users from your Constant Contact account
 * Add a signup widget to your sidebar or anywhere in your template

 #### Plugin Support